 Food loss and waste

 Food that is produced for human consumption but not eaten due to waste throughout the food system has negative environmental, social, and economic impacts.
-Announced in April 2022, the office is delving into food loss and waste (FLW) as one of our major projects.
-We’re working with experts and stakeholders across the motu and drawing on international experiences to understand the problem and explore evidence-based solutions to alleviate food lost and wasted throughout the food system.
-For more details about the scope of this workstream, view the project framework.
+Announced in April 2022, the office delved into food loss and waste (FLW) as one of our major projects between 2022-2024.
+We worked with experts and stakeholders across the motu and drew on international experiences to understand the problem and explore evidence-based solutions to alleviate food lost and wasted throughout the food system.
+For more details about the scope of this workstream, view the project framework and our vision for the future.

-The first three reports in our FLW series, as well as other resources we’ve published to date, can be found below.
+The five reports in our FLW series, as well as additional resources we’ve published, can be found below.

 Our reference group

-Our mahi is guided and informed by experts and stakeholders from across the motu, who we are thrilled to be working with.
-A huge thank you to everyone who has reached out so far.
-Over 400 people are involved already – you can read their names in the reports below.
-The more the merrier – if you’d like to be on the reference group, please contact us info@pmcsa.ac.nz
+Our mahi was guided and informed by over 400 experts and stakeholders from across the motu, who we are thrilled to have worked with – you can read their names in the reports below.

 Our reports